DanielSnor/Zpravobot.news/DOCS/Settings for IFTTT filter script - 1.6.0.md

   SHOW_TITLE_AS_CONTENT: false, // true | false.
 Use title as content if set to true.
   STATUS_IMAGEURL_SENTENCE: "", // E.g., "" | "🖼️ ".
 Prefix for image URLs if shown.
   STATUS_URL_SENTENCE: "\n", // E.g., "" | "\n\n🦋 " | "\n\n𝕏 " | "\n🔗 " | "\n🗣️🎙️👇👇👇\n" | "\nYT 📺👇👇👇\n".
 Formatting for post URLs.
-  TREAT_RSS_AS_TW: false, // Default: false.
-Set to true ONLY in applets where an RSS feed (usually from RSS.app) should be processed using Twitter rules.
   URL_DOMAIN_FIXES: [], // E.g., "example.com" // Domains divided by , that are automatically added to https:// if the protocol is missing.
 };
 ```